hen900/klayout_macros/README.md

 2. Add the location of the device_tiler_macro directory downloaded from github
 3. The Macro should now appear when hovering over the "Macro" bar up top

-#### Klayout Coordinate System
+>  **Note on Klayout Coordinate System**
-Throughout the entirety of this program and documentation, any tine an object is referenced by its coordinates, the values for x and y are based on the position of the **lower left hand corner** of the object and referred to in microns.
+>  Throughout the entirety of this program and documentation, any tine an object is referenced by its coordinates, the values for x and y are based on the position of the **lower left hand corner** of the object an referred to in microns.

 ### Cell Placement
 **X Gap:** Field to specify the horizontal gap between tiles (um).  <br>
 **Y Gap:** Field to specify the vertical gap between tiles (um). <br>